Archive for 'Jurors'

 The purpose of making a message emotional is to make the jury care enough to act.
 There are three ways you can infuse emotions into your presentation to the jury:

-• Use Associations: The easiest way to make a juror care is to create an association between something that the juror ...
+• Use Associations: The easiest way to make a juror care is to create an association between something that the ...

 Continue Reading →